-The rewards seem promising
+The rewards from content marketing seem promising

 It’s like reverse fishing.
 Your prospects are casting lines out all over the place – and by the power of Google, you’re catching their hooks and pulling them into your world.
 Which is why this type of marketing is often called “pull” marketing or inbound marketing.
 You’re not going out to your audiences – you’re bringing them in to you.

 Well here’s the thing.
 The pull model of content marketing only works in certain circumstances.

 If you’re selling goods that can be bought on impulse, the pull model could work very well for you.

 Let’s imagine you’re selling £10 bottles of sparkly nail polish.

 You know that people likely to buy your nail polish are currently searching terms including: beach looks, sparkly nail tutorial, how to apply glitter nail varnish and festival nails.
 So you create worlds of content that address each of these search needs and terms.

 You launch a whole series of Instagram pics around beach looks.
 You start conversations on Facebook about beach looks and invite users to share inspiration and their own ideas.
 You create “how to” videos for YouTube and post them on Pinterest and FB.
 You get likes and shares.
 Google notices.
 Quickly, you start coming out on top whenever someone searches “beach looks”.

 Once a potential customer has interacted with you, they’re more likely to buy from you than if they hadn’t.
 In fact, the journey from a nice image on Pinterest through to an online purchase can take just seconds.
 You use a platform to track your customer’s journey to purchase too, which means as well as great sales, you can identify specifically which images, tutorials or blog posts lead to the best rates of conversion – and do more of them.

 This pull model, however, only works reliably under these circumstances: